szwieback/szwieback.github.io/VIRS_2022/blogs.md

 ---

 ## Introduction
-This page will host the blog posts summarizing the students' final projects for the 2022 Visible and Infrared Remote Sensing class at UAF.
-Only those posts that the students wanted to publish online are shown.
+The final project is an integral part of the course.
+The blog posts shown below summarize the students' final projects from 2022.
+Only those posts that the students agreed to have published here are shown.

 ## Melt ponds